On the Complexity of Random Satisfiability Problems with Planted Solutions: Convex Programs and SQ Algorithms for Solving CSPs

-This, as first shown by Applegate and Kannan \cite{AK91}, increases the convergence time of the random walk by only a factor of $e^{2\eps}$. \end{proof}
+We now describe several results from \cite{FeldmanGV:15} giving upper bounds on solving various stochastic convex programs by statistical query algorithms.
+Bounds for a number of additional types of convex programs are given in \cite{FeldmanGV:15} and can be applied in this context in a similar way.
+We start by defining the problem of distribution-independent stochastic convex optimization formally. \begin{definition} For a convex set $K$, a set $\F$ of convex functions over $K$ and $\eps>0$ we denote by $\Opt(K,\F,\eps)$ the problem of finding, for every distribution $D$ over $\F$, $x^*$ such that $f_D(x^*) \leq \min_{x\in K} f_D(x) + \eps$, where $f_D(x) \doteq \E_{f \sim D}[f(x)]$. \end{definition}

+\paragraph{Center-of-gravity:} For general convex functions with range scaled to $[-1,1]$, Feldman \etal \cite{FeldmanGV:15} describe two statistical query algorithms that both use $\VSTAT(O(N^2/\eps^2))$ to find an $\eps$-approximate solution to the stochastic convex program.
+The first algorithm is based on the random walk approach from \cite{KV2006, LV2006b}.
+The second algorithm is based on the classic center-of-gravity method \cite{Levin:1965} and requires fewer queries. \begin{thm} [\cite{FeldmanGV:15}] Let $K\subseteq \R^N$ be a convex body and let $\F$ be the set of all convex functions over $K$ such that for all $x\in K, |f(x)| \leq 1$.
+Then there is an algorithm that solves $\Opt(K,\F,\eps)$ using $O(N^2\log(1/\eps))$ queries to $\VSTAT(O(N^2/\eps^2))$. \end{thm} The theorem above ignores computational considerations since those do not play any role in our information-theoretic lower bounds.
+An efficient version of this algorithm is also given in \cite{FeldmanGV:15}.

-\paragraph{Gradient descent and other techniques:} In most practical cases the objective function given in formulation (1) is optimized using simpler methods such as iterative first-order methods and simulated annealing.
-It is easy to see that such methods can be implemented using $\VSTAT$ oracle.
-For example gradient descent relies solely on knowing $\nabla F(x_m)$ approximately, where $F$ is the optimized function and $x_m$ is the solution at step $m$.
-By linearity of expectation we know that $\nabla \E_D[f(x_m,w)] = \E_D[\nabla f(x_m,w)]$.
-This means that using access to $\VSTAT$ we can approximate $\nabla \E_D[f(x_m,w)]$ with inverse-polynomial error.
-In particular, as shown in \cite{FeldmanGV:14manu}, the mirror descent gives a statistical algorithm that uses a polynomial number of queries to $\VSTAT(O(L \cdot R \cdot \log(N)/\eps^2))$ to solve any convex program where $K$ is contained in $\ell_2$ (or $\ell_1$) ball of radius $R$ and $\ell_2$ (or, respectively, $\ell_\infty$) norm of $\nabla f$ is bounded by $L$ with additive error $\eps$.
-Note that in this case the dependence on the dimension is just logarithmic.
-The same approach can be used to implement second-order methods and most other local search heuristics.
+\paragraph{Mirror descent:} In most practical cases the expected convex objective is optimized using simpler methods such as gradient-descent based algorithms.
+It is easy to see that such methods fit naturally into the statistical query framework.
+For example, gradient descent relies solely on knowing $\nabla f_D(x_t)$ approximately, where $f_D$ is the optimized function and $x_t$ is the solution at step $t$.
+By linearity of expectation, we know that $\nabla \E_D[f(x_t)] = \E_D[\nabla f(x_t)]$.
+This means that we can approximate $\nabla \E_D[f(x_t)]$ using queries to $\VSTAT$ with sufficiently large parameter.
+In particular, as shown in \cite{FeldmanGV:15}, the classic mirror-descent method \cite{nemirovsky1983problem} can be implemented using a polynomial number of queries to $\VSTAT(O((L \cdot R \cdot \log(N)/\eps)^2))$ to $\eps$-approximately solve any convex program whenever $K$ is contained in the $\ell_p$ (for any $p \in [1,2]$) ball of radius $R$ and the $\ell_q$ (for $q = 1/(1-1/p)$) norm of $\nabla f$ is bounded by $L$.
+Note that in this case the dependence of the accuracy parameter of $\VSTAT$ on the dimension is just logarithmic.
+We denote $\B_p^N(R) \doteq \{x \cond \|x\|_p \leq R\}$.